gknova61/HawaiiInformationServiceSearch/README.md

     *ChromePHP (debugging)
-    *Import.io (Web Scraper for data from HawaiiInformation) *PHPUtils (all around personal library)
+    *Import.io (Web Scraper for data from HawaiiInformation) *Orchestrate.io (Part of the database backend)
+    *Orchestrate-php by socialnick (PHP client library for Orchestrate.io) *PHPUtils (all around personal library)

 You do need an account on import.io and specific extractor setups.
-Refer to /config/config.php to input your credentials.
-Email me for the extractor setup (I'll also be making a video).
+Refer to /config/config.php to input your credentials for the various services used in this program.
+Email me for the ImportIO extractor setup (I'll also be making a video).

-Listings will be incomplete until ImportIO [addresses a bug](http://community.import.io/t/importio-not-working-on-different-urls-with-the-same-data-structure/285) with their platform.